Child: Luke Thomas

 Dear Praying Friends,

-For the glory of Christ in Ukraine and the regions beyond,
+Yours for the glory of Christ in Laos,

 Derek and Julie